yorenschriever/Hyperion2/readme.md

 - brew link --force openssl
 - download boost (https://www.boost.org/users/download/), place it somewhere on your disk and update the path in ~/.zprofile

+- on old mac i had to set
+export OPENSSL_ROOT_DIR=/usr/local/opt/openssl@3
+and reopen the shell

 ## Espressif devices

 - Install esp idf following this